thevishalchothe/spring-core-examples/README.md

 # spring-core-examples 🚀

-The `spring-core-examples` is a collection of simple spring framework (core) examples demonstrating IoC, DI, beans, and other fundamental concepts. 📘💉
+The `spring-core-examples` is a collection of simple Spring Framework examples demonstrating IoC, DI, beans, and other fundamental concepts. 📘💉

+---

 ## Project Architecture 📂